Ricardogll/Audio-Research/docs/readme.md

 Now this is were the real thing starts.
 We want to have a playlist of music that can loop over and over through the songs we add.
 Since we need [Mix_Music](http://sdl.beuc.net/sdl.wiki/Mix_Music) to load and play music, lets have a list of Mix_Music* that will allow us to push and pop either back or front as we need.

-### TODO
+### TODO 1

-Now go to the function AddMusicToList and add the music of the path recieved to your playlist.
+Now go to the function **AddMusicToList** and add the music of the path recieved to your playlist.
 Once done, you can start to add songs to the playlist on the scene, in my case *ctMap*.

-*img de los pasos
+*img de los pasos1 y 3

 Now we'll need to play the music in our playlist.
-Take a look at PlayMusic function to have an idea on how we can start playing music.
+Take a look at **PlayMusic** function to have an idea on how we can start playing music.
 Don't forget to add LOG's using [Mix_GetError()](http://sdl.beuc.net/sdl.wiki/Mix_GetError) in case anything fails and we need to know what happened.

-*img pasos
+*img pasos2

 Now we can start playing our playlist on our scene.

-*img map metiendo musica en la pl y playingplaylist
+*img map metiendo musica en la pl y playingplaylist 3

-### TODO
+### TODO 2

 But what happens is that the first song plays and that's all.
 Now we'll need to somehow know when a song is finished to go onto the next one right?
 This is where [Mix_HookMusicFinished](https://www.libsdl.org/projects/SDL_mixer/docs/SDL_mixer_69.html) comes.
 This will allow us to set up a function to be called whenever a song ends.